 It is of course possible to buy rose bushes ready grown in garden centres during summer, but a major incentive to planting bare-root is that they are much cheaper to buy than container-grown plants, and what's more they're just as easy to plant.

 Read on for all the info you need to get started and a handy step-by-step guide for how to get them in the ground.
 And of course you'll need some inspiration on where to grow them in your garden too.
-For other flowers you should think about planting right now for beautiful summer blooms, head over to our guide on how to grow sweet peas.

 HOW TO PLANT BARE ROOT ROSES